timdirr/NaturalLanguageProcessing/README.md

    - **Focal Loss:** Incorporated to focus on underrepresented genres, achieving the best validation performance.
 Constants `alpha` and `gamma` were set to **0.375** and **2.00**, respectively.
    - **Oversampling:** Opportunity to explore oversampling techniques like **SMOTE** to address class imbalance for Milestone 3.

-   While these techniques did not dramatically increase the overall performance of the model, they were effective in improving predictions for low-support classes such as *Music*, *Musical*, *Sport*, *Film-Noir*, and *Western*.
+   While these techniques did not dramatically increase the overall performance of the model, they were effective in improving predictions for low-support classes such as *Music*, *Musical*, *Sport*, *Film-Noir*, and *Western* which can be seen in the [classificaiton report graphs](#classification-report-graph-original-vs-bce) (with original model being the top one, BCE below).

 3. **Training:**
    - All models were trained for 3 epochs on a smaller development dataset of ~17k rows (0.8/0.1/0.1 split).